zeelib1/zeelib1/README.md

 - 👯 I’m looking to collaborate on React.js
 - 💬 Ask me about ...Anything
 - 📫 How to reach me: ...[zeelib](no.site.com)
-- 😄 Technologies: HTML, CSS, Javascript, React, Python, Flask,Node.js
+- 😄 Technologies: HTML, CSS, Javascript, React, Python, Flask,Node.js, SQL